brandnpatterson/Goldilocks-Prints/README.md

 √ Got background for mobile working perfectly <br />
 √ Find solid image for landing <br />
 √ Add back postCSS <br />
-√ Set fade-in transition for drop-btn to be faster than rest of content √ Set Drop-btn to be fixed and to the side
+√ Set fade-in transition for drop-btn to be faster than rest of content <br />
+√ Set Drop-btn to be fixed and to the side <br />
-√ Completed gallery active class
+√ Completed gallery active class <br />
+√ Added Bottom section with fixed image <br />

 # Current
+- Fill Home Page
 # Todo
-- Fill Home Page
 - Fill About Page
 - Fill Contact